iucario/blog/src/content/blog/Notes After Working For A Year.md

 I try to squeeze every bit of resources out of it and optimize the code for better QPS.
 It is truly rewarding to see better results from the stress tests.

 It is a pleasure working in the team.

+Yet just working hard is not going to get myself much reward.
+I must present my output to managers, every little things.
+I learned it the _hard way_.